 But if we confess our sins, he is faithful and righteous, forgiving us our sins and cleansing us from all unrighteousness.
 (1 John 1:9 NET)

 The word “confess” in the above passage is one word that is a combination of two Greek words that together mean “to speak the same thing.”
 That is to speak the same thing to God about our sin that He has spoken to us about it.
 So, what has God said about our sin?
 Sin kills (Romans 6:23; 5:12), He hates Sin (because it kills) (Hebrews 1:9.
 1 John 3:4), and He has paid the price for ALL of the sins we will ever commit (Galatians 3:13.
 1 John 2:2).
 The word translated unrighteousness is not referring to our spiritual condition, which is the unchangeable righteousness of Jesus given by grace received by faith.
-(Philippians 3:9) It rather refers to the results of our wrongdoings, including the loss of fellowship with God caused by the condemnatory effect of sin, not on God, but rather on us (Genesis 3:6-8 .1 John 3:18-21).
+(Philippians 3:9) It refers to the results of our wrongdoings, including the loss of fellowship with God caused by the condemnatory effect of sin, not on God, but rather on us (Genesis 3:6-8 .1 John 3:18-21).

 (My little children, I am writing these things to you so that you may not sin.)
 But if anyone does sin, we have an advocate with the Father, Jesus Christ the righteous One, and he himself is the atoning sacrifice for our sins, and not only for our sins but also for the whole world.
 (1 John 2:1,2 NET)

 The Greek word translated as “advocate” in the above passage comes from two words, with the first word meaning “to call” and the second meaning “alongside.”
-This word is used in Greek law courts of an attorney retained by his client to plead his cause.
+This word is used in Greek law courts by an attorney retained by his client to plead his cause.
 The Lord Jesus, our Savior in Heaven, is the one called alongside the believer to plead his cause when he commits an act of sin.
 Jesus prays for the believer that the Holy Spirit might bring him to the confession of sin, and then Jesus cleanses that believer in His precious blood, thus restoring the believer to fellowship with Himself.
 (5)